skylines-project/skylines/INSTALL.md

 Now you can install the python dependencies by calling:

-    $ sudo pip install -e .

-And the dependencies needed for development by calling:

     $ sudo pip install -r requirements.txt

 *Note: You might have to install the additional Ubuntu/Debian packages